kimgoetzke/game-no-mans-gun/README.md

 # No Man's Gun

 No Man's Gun is a physics-based, hardcore, time-trial 2D pixel art game, optimised for Android, written in C#, and powered by Unity.
-It was created as a project to learn C#, understand what a engine like Unity Engine does, and learn about physics-based programming.
+It was created with no prior experience in object-oriented programming and engines.
+The goal was to learn the basics of C#, understand what an engine like Unity Engine does/is used for, and learn about physics-based programming.

 _This repo only contains the C# scripts and no other files or assets related to the game.
 Plastic SCM was used for full version control for this project as it natively integrates with Unity._